edbullen/DockerSpark245/README.md

 # Spark and Kafka in Docker Cluster #

 This build is based on the following article:  https://towardsdatascience.com/apache-spark-cluster-on-docker-ft-a-juyterlab-interface-418383c95445 written by [@dekoperez](https://twitter.com/dekoperez) and then adjusted and extended to include Spark Streaming and PySpark compatibility.
+The build has also been updated to include a working Spark history service.
+The Python packages `numpy`, `pandas` and `matplotlib` have been added to the JupyterLab docker file - this increases the size of the image.

 A two-node cluster and a spark master are built as Docker images along with a separate JupyterLab environment.
 Each runs in a separate container and shares a network and shared file-system.